 Students must pass qualifying examinations before forming their committee for dissertation proposal and defense.

-The dissertation committee recommends courses to be taken as part of the Program of Work, which should include at least eighteen hours (6 classes) of graduate coursework in the area of specialization for students with a master's degree or thirty-six hours (12 classes) of graduate coursework in the area of specialization for students without a master's.
+The dissertation committee recommends courses to be taken as part of the Program of Work (see below for more requirements related to the Program of Work).
 This coursework must be taken on the letter-grade basis.
-The Program of Work must be approved by the chairman of the Graduate Studies Committee.
+The Program of Work must be approved by the chair of the Graduate Studies Committee.

 Admission to Ph.D. candidacy requires that a dissertation committee be formed.
 The dissertation committee includes a minimum of four faculty members, including at least three ME GSC members, and at least one faculty member from outside the ME GSC (who may be a qualified PhD from outside the university).
 The chair or co-chair of the dissertation committee must be an ME GSC member.
 This committee must meet to review the student's course program and dissertation proposal.
 The committee will typically make recommendations with respect to the scope and direction of the dissertation.
 Furthermore, the committee reviews graduate courses taken, or to be taken, as part of the student's Program of Work and may recommend that additional courses be taken.
 It is advisable to bring a draft Program of Work to the committee meeting and have it reviewed by the committee.